Mayfield, Kentucky: 21st century

 In 2000, local resident Jessica Currin was murdered.
 The case was finally closed nearly seven years later with the help of a local amateur investigator named Susan Galbreath and Tom Mangold, a British journalist.

 On May 10, 2016, an EF3 tornado passed just north of the city limits, resulting in ten injuries.

 December 2021 tornado outbreak

-During the evening of December 10, 2021, a destructive long-track tornado impacted areas of Kentucky including Mayfield, causing significant amounts of damage.
+During the evening of December 10, 2021, a destructive long-track tornado impacted areas of Kentucky including Mayfield, causing significant amounts of damage and leveling most of downtown.

 The roof of Mayfield Consumer Products, a candle-making factory, collapsed during the tornado, with the fear that dozens died trapped within the building's remnants.
 Estimates are that more than 100 employees were inside the factory when the tornado hit.
 By December 12, the company reported there had been eight deaths and eight remained missing.
 Many had gathered in a tornado shelter and left after the storm, and without power and phones they weren't quickly located and accounted for.
 Workers filed a class-action lawsuit against their employer on December 16, after allegations by some workers that they were told they would be fired if they left work before the tornado hit.
 The allegations have been denied by the company.